Probate solicitors in Taunton

 If you are looking for experienced probate solicitors in Taunton then please contact us for details of the services we provide and an estimate of our fees.
 Call 01823 354545 or email us at [email protected]

 What is probate?

-Probate is a lerm that refers to administering the affairs of someone who has passed away.
+Probate refers to administering the affairs of someone who has passed away.
 It involves identifying their money, property and assets, paying any debts or taxes and then distributing the balance to the beneficiaries.